 - will remain at current levels or increase over time. - The trust includes Closed-End Funds.
 Closed-End Funds are actively managed investment companies that invest in various types of securities.
 Closed-End Funds issue common shares that are traded on a securities exchange.
 Closed-End Funds are subject to various risks, including management's ability to meet the Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.
 Closed-End Funds are not redeemable at the option of the shareholder and they may trade in the market at a discount to their net asset value.
+If the trust has to sell a Closed-End Fund when it is trading at a discount, the trust will receive a price that is less than the Closed-End Fund's net asset value.
 Closed-End Funds may also employ the use of leverage which increases risk and volatility. - The Closed-End Funds are subject to annual fees and expenses, including a management fee.
 Unitholders of the trust will bear these fees in addition to the fees and expenses of the trust.
 See "Fees and Expenses" for additional information. - The value of the fixed-income securities in the Closed-End Funds will generally fall if interest rates, in general, rise.
 Typically, fixed-income securities with longer periods before maturity are more sensitive to interest rate changes.
-The trust may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government
+The trust may be subject

-- fiscal policy initiatives and resulting market reaction to those initiatives. - A Closed-End Fund or an issuer of securities held by a Closed-End Fund may be unwilling or unable to make principal payments and/or to declare distributions in the future, may call a security before its stated maturity, or may reduce the level of distributions declared.
+- to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives. - A Closed-End Fund or an issuer of securities held by a Closed-End Fund may be unwilling or unable to make principal payments and/or to declare distributions in the future, may call a security before its stated maturity, or may reduce the level of distributions declared.
 Issuers may suspend dividends during the life of the trust.
 This may result in a reduction in the value of your units. - Economic conditions may lead to limited liquidity and greater volatility.
 The markets for fixedincome securities, such as those held by certain Closed-End Funds, may experience periods of illiquidity and volatility.
 General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixedincome securities.
 These conditions resulted, and in many cases continue to result in, greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
-These market conditions may make valuation of some of the securities held by a Closed-End Fund uncertain and/or result in sudden and significant valuation increases or declines in its holdings. - The financial condition of a Closed-End Fund or an issuer of securities held by a Closed-End Fund may worsen, resulting in a reduction in the
+These market conditions may make valuation of some of the securities held by a Closed-End Fund uncertain and/or result in sudden and significant valuation increases or declines in its holdings.